-Only the Ghost Note Generator uses a Max for Live device: LFO MIDI.
+- Only the Ghost Note Generator uses a Max for Live device: LFO MIDI.amxd.
 This plug-in comes free with Live Suite in the Max for Live Essentials pack.
-The plug-in is however attached in the project folder, so you don’t necessarily need to download the mentioned pack.
+The plug-in is attached in the project folder however, so you don’t have to download the mentioned pack.

 - Pre Fader preset – This preset disregards the internal mixer of Addictive Drums 2.
 The loudness of the channels is determined by the faders in Live alone.
 This causes the native drumkit presets to sound slightly different from the previews inside Addictive Drums 2.

 - Post Fader preset – The internal mixer of Addictive Drums 2 is still in use, causing the presets to sound identical to the previews inside Addictive Drums 2.
 You can determine the final balance of the sounds with Live’s mixer.

 - 2ch preset – All separate outputs have been disabled, and all sound comes out of one stereo channel in Live.
 All mixing must be done internally in Addictive Drums 2.

 Project folder and presets of AD2 Suite.